hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-Architecture.md

  - The operation package contains all operations that are used by the workers or job owner to coordinate work and sync partition or reducer processing
  - The task package contains all classes that execute the actual map reduce operation.
 It features the supervisor, mapping phase implementation and mapping and reducing tasks

-And now to the technical walkthrough.
+And now to the technical walk-through.
 As stated above a map reduce Job is always retrieved from a named JobTracker which in case is implemented in NodeJobTracker (extends AbstractJobTracker) and is configured using the configuration DSL.
 All of the internal implementation is completely ICompletableFuture driven and mostly non